georgetown-cset/eto-orca/README.md

 gatsby develop
 ```

+To update the production website, run `bash push_to_production.sh`.

 ## Running data retrieval scripts

 Data updates are automated via `orca_data_pipeline.py`.
 Additionally, a GitHub action runs once a month to open a PR that updates the data.
 You can merge this PR and update the production site after reviewing the changes.

-To manually run data retrieval scripts, you can:
+In short, you shouldn't have to run the steps below manually - these instructions are included in case of some special circumstance.

+### Manually running data preprocessing

+To manually run data preprocessing, ensure that the current data in `orca.website_stats` in BigQuery has been exported to GCS in `gs://airflow-data-exchange/orca/tmp/website_stats`.
+Then, run `PYTHONPATH='.' python3 scripts/preprocess_for_website.py`.

+### Manually running data updates

+The Airflow pipeline outlines the sequence of commands to run in more detail, but a quick summary:

 * Run `sql/repos_in_papers.sql` to aggregate GitHub references that appear in papers.
 If you do not want to update
 the software extracted from scholarly literature, skip this step.